LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/3. Networking and Security in Google Cloud/Module_07.md

 In this lab, we will:

 * Create an NGINX web server.
-* Create tagged firewall rules
+* Create tagged firewall rules.
 * Create a service account with IAM roles.
-* Explore permissions for the Network Admin and Security Admin roles
+* Explore permissions for the Network Admin and Security Admin roles.

 Link to this section can be found [here](https://youtu.be/nGCSlph5mDQ).
 <br>Link to the lab at [here](https://www.cloudskillsboost.google/course_sessions/1164919/labs/107703).